Joseph Simmons: Career

 In 2002, he appeared on a special "Rap Stars" edition of The Weakest Link, and was the third one voted off.

 Rev Run appeared on the MTV series Run's House, a reality show revolving around his everyday life with his family, from 2005 to 2009.

 In 2007, he appeared with his son Diggy Simmons on My Super Sweet 16 while attending a 16th birthday party for Diddy's son, Quincy.
 Diddy is also the producer of Run's House.

-In 2008, Simmons and his wife Justine teamed up with Kool-Aid and a non-profit organization called KaBOOM! to help build playgrounds in underserved communities.
-With Kool-Aid, they are helping to build twenty four playgrounds over the course of 2008 and hope to raise awareness for the need for safe play spaces.
+In 2008, Simmons and his wife Justine teamed up with Kool-Aid and a non-profit organization called KaBOOM!

 On August 5, 2008, Gotham Press published Simmons' book, Take Back Your Family: A Challenge to America's Parents, co-authored by his wife, Justine Simmons, and Chris Morrow.

 On September 8, 2007, Rev Run was honored as a BMI Icon at the annual BMI Urban Awards.

 The weekend of September 17 and 18 of 2011, Rev Run made a special guest appearance at Bay Area Fellowship with Pastor Bil Cornelius in Corpus Christi, Texas Bay Area Fellowship Church.

 In October 2011, Rev Run was a special guest of Fellowship Church based out of Grapevine, Texas.

 Simmons has also created three other cable series, two premiered in 2014; Rev Run's Renovation which runs on both the DIY Network and HGTV, and Rev Run's Sunday Suppers for Cooking Channel, the other Rev Runs Around the World premiered on the Travel Channel in 2016.